-The prediction problem will leverage the full medical history at the start of the depression period, i.e. demographics, conditions and drugs.
+The prediction problem will leverage the full medical history at the start of the T2DM diagnosis, i.e. demographics, conditions and drugs.
 The classification outcome labels will be constructed by setting all the ‘at risk’ people who develop the outcome as class 1 and all the ‘at risk’ people who do not develop the outcome as class 0.
 The classifiers will then use the labeled data (features paired with the label) to learn patterns that predict the class of a person based on their features up to the start of the depression episode (the index date).
 We will use 75% of the labelled data to train the models and the remaining 25% of the data will be used to perform an internal validation of the prediction model.
 This 25% of the data will not be seen by the classifier when it is being trained.
 We will perform 3-fold cross validation when training the classifiers to identify the optimal hyper-parameters for each classifier.

-The outcomes to be predicted by the models are: acute myocardial infarction, gastrointestinal hemhorrage, open-angle glaucoma, stroke, suicide and suicidal ideation, insomnia, diarrhea, nausea, hypothyroidism, constipation, seizure, delirium, alopecia, tinnitus, vertigo, hyponatremia, decreased libido, fracture, hypotension, acute liver injury, hyperprolactinemia, ventricular arrhythmia and sudden cardiac death.

-The classifiers are: lasso regularized logistic regression, random forest, naïve bayes, gradient boosting machines and k-nearest neighbors.
+The following algorithms will be used in this study: regularized logistic regression, random forest, gradient boosting machines.
+Details on these models can found elsewhere.

 To internally evaluate the models on the test set, the area under the receiver operating characteristic curve (AUC) is determined to evaluate the discriminative performance of the models.
 Additionally, model calibration is assessed by plotting the predicted risk against the observed fraction and the brier score for general prediction performance is calculated.
 The models are externally validated by applying each trained model to the other participating databases .